 Two studies published recently have emphasised the importance of businesses adopting AI to remain competitive.

-The Let’s get real about AI study from OC&C consultants reported that spending on AI has been huge: $219bn was spent by businesses on AI globally in 2018, equivalent to about 7% of the total enterprise IT spend.
+The Let’s get real about AI study by management consulting company OC&C reported that spending on AI has been huge: $219bn was spent by businesses on AI globally in 2018, equivalent to about 7% of the total enterprise IT spend.
 AI spend in the US was $91bn in 2018, and $12bn in the UK.

 But OC&C warned that one of the key challenges in using AI is building trust in the answer.
 AI systems typically learn “the rules” from exposure to outcomes rather than building up from simple rules, such as “if x, then y”.
 This means that the AI system may not be able to explain why a particular result was achieved.
 In turn, this can cause serious problems with trust in AI infrastructure and rejection of human operators, and/or fundamental problems with conforming to regulations, OC&C warned.